Cryptolens/sdk-licensing/Vendor.md

 ## Getting started

+Two steps are necessary to protect your SDK.
+First, we need to configure the Assembly Signer so that you customers (i.e. the developers) can use it to sign their applications (that use the SDK).
+Secondly, we need to verify the signature inside in the SDK to make sure only developers that have paid for it can access its methods.

 ### Configuring Assembly Signer
 To set up the Assembly Signer, you need to create a `config.json` file in the same folder as the executable (either the command-line version or the GUI).
 It will look similar to the one below: